cap-js/docs/guides/deployment/to-kyma.md

 :::

+#### Set Up Your Cluster for a Private Container Registry

-To use images on private container registries you need to [create an image pull secret](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/).
+To use a docker image from a private repository, you need to [create an image pull secret](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/) and configure this secret for your containers.

-::: details Use the following script to create the docker pull secret:
+::: details Use this script to create the docker pull secret...

 ```sh
 echo -n "Your repository: "; read YOUR_REPOSITORY